285 Hereford Street Christchurch Central 8011 | Office Hours: Monday - Friday 8am -4pm

 With lots of new friendships and supports, those who have experienced stressful and difficult times have found this to be an encouraging and comforting experience.

-In our programme we assist mums that may want help with school lunch provision, just ask re this service and we will deliver the supplies to you for your children.
+In our programme we assist with C.V writing, job searching, house hunting and Life Coaching, just ask re this service and we will deliver the supplies to you for your children.
 We also offer free counselling, budgeting, assistance with job search and the search for permanent sustainable housing.
 Our Property and Housing Navigators are great at referring to agencies in our area and assisting with appointments in other services.
 We have close relationship with the City Mission, Pegasus Health, Purapura Whetu, Adventure Specialties and many other local support services in our community.

 Early History of YWCA